Programs / Undergraduate

-The Film Studies faculty has identified the knowledge areas, competencies, and skills expected of all students graduating with a Film B.A., and we make them available here in order to aid both prospective and current students in understanding the learning goals of our undergraduate program.
+The Film & Media Studies faculty have identified the knowledge areas, competencies, and skills expected of all students graduating with a Film & Media B.A., and we make them available here in order to aid both prospective and current students in understanding the learning goals of our undergraduate program.
 These goals are intended only as a conceptual aid to understanding the major, and should not be understood as separate or additional requirements.

-UC-Berkeley offers an innovative, interdisciplinary undergraduate program leading to a B.A. in Film.
+UC Berkeley offers an innovative, interdisciplinary undergraduate program leading to a B.A. in Film & Media.
 This rich and diverse program seeks to explore the most popular art form of the twentieth century in the larger context of humanistic studies.
 It offers rigorous engagement with the entire culture of moving images, teaching students to think historically, theoretically, creatively and analytically about a wide range of cinematic forms.
-It also offers elective courses in scriptwriting and film-making that give our students a deeper understanding of the craft of film, and permit them to translate what they have learned in their other courses into new sounds, images and stories.
-The Film program also has a close affiliation with the Pacific Film Archive, an internationally celebrated cinematheque that screens films six nights a week and often brings filmmakers to campus.
+It also offers elective courses in scriptwriting and filmmaking that give our students a deeper understanding of the craft of film, and permit them to translate what they have learned in their other courses into new sounds, images and stories.
+The Film & Media program also has a close affiliation with the Pacific Film Archive, an internationally celebrated cinematheque that screens films six nights a week and often brings filmmakers to campus.
 Our students do internships both there and at many other local film and video institutions.

-More specifically, the successful graduate from the Film major must be able to:
+More specifically, the successful graduate from the Film & Media major must be able to: